- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing Victoria;

 - enters a competition or participates in a promotion.

-The purposes for which Racing Victoria collects personal information include:
+The purposes for which Racing Victoria collects personal information from users of its Website include:

-- providing the individual with the best service experience possible on a Website or App;
+- providing the individual with the best service experience possible on a Website (such as improving functionality);

 - conducting competitions and promotions; and